vortex-logger/vortex-logger/docs/api.md

 Default: `'info'`

-The minimum level to log: Bingo will not log messages with a lower level.
+The minimum level to log: Zenlog will not log messages with a lower level.
 Setting this option reduces the load, as typically, debug and trace logs are only valid for development, and not needed in production.

 One of `'fatal'`, `'error'`, `'warn'`, `'info'`, `'debug'`, `'trace'` or `'silent'`.